-We have a mailroom on campus where you can receive mail send to this address:
+We have a mailroom on campus where you can receive mail sent to this address:

-The staff will pick it up for you and hand deliver to your doorstep.
+The staff will pick it up for you.

 When can I come?

-How long before do I have to apply?
+How far in advance do I have to apply?

 How do I know I am accepted?

 A letter of acceptance will be sent to you via email to give you the go ahead to book your flight tickets.
-Please check the proper Steps of Application.
+Please refer to the Steps of Application.

 When do I book my plane ticket?

-We ask you to book your plane tickets after you received a letter of acceptance from us.
+We ask you to book your plane tickets AFTER you received your acceptance letter.

 What Visa do I need?